vglazer/vglazer.github.io/_posts/2025-11-15-mojo-first-steps.md

         ctx = DeviceContext()
         print("Found GPU:", ctx.name())
 ```
 * Run `pixi run mojo accelerator.mojo`.
-On a Mac, this will say something like `Found GPU: Apple M3 Max`.
+On a Mac, this will say something like "Found GPU: Apple M3 Max".
 * cd [`examples/mojo/gpu_functions`](https://github.com/modular/modular/tree/main/examples/mojo/gpu-functions) and run `pixi run mojo mandelbrot.mojo`.
 This will JIT-compile and run `mandelbrot.mojo`.
 * You can also compile a standalone executable using `pixi run mojo build mandelbrot.mojo` and then run it directly using `./mandelbrot`.
 * All the other examples should also work, with the exception of [reduction.mojo](https://github.com/modular/modular/blob/main/examples/mojo/gpu-functions/reduction.mojo).
 That one is too NVIDIA-specifc.